gabrielsoltz/metahub/README.md

 ## JSON

 This is the default output.
-MetaHub will generate one json file for each `--outputs` choosed.
+MetaHub will generate one JSON file for each `--outputs` chosen.

-For example: `./metahub --outputs full inventory --meta-tags ` will generate 2 json files, one for full and one for inventory outputs.
+For example: `./metahub --outputs full inventory --meta-tags ` will generate two JSON files, one for full and one for inventory outputs.

 ## HTML

 You can create rich HTML reports of your findings, adding MetaChecks and MetaTags as part of them.
 Use `--output-modes html`

+HTML Reports are interactive in many ways:
+- You can add/remove columns.
+- You can sort and filter by any column.
+- You can auto-filter by any column
+- You can group/ungroup findings
-HTML Reports are interactive in many ways: You can add/remove columns, you can sort and filter by any column, and you can also download that data to xlsx, csv, html and json.
-Meaning you can manipulate the htnml report in a lot of different ways.
+- You can also download that data to xlsx, csv, html and json.

-You can customize the MetaChecks and MetaTags to use as columns headers using the options `--output-meta-tags-columns` and `--output-meta-checks-columns` as a list of columns.
-If the MetaChecks or MetaTags you specified as columns doesn't exist for the affected resource, they will be empty.
+> You can customize which MetaChecks and MetaTags to use as column headers using the options `--output-meta-tags-columns` and `--output-meta-checks-columns` as a list of columns.
+If the MetaChecks or MetaTags you specified as columns don't exist for the affected resource, they will be empty.
 You need to be running MetaHub with the options `--meta-checks` or `--meta-tags` to be able to fill those columns.
-If you don't specify columns, all MetaChecks and all MetaTags that appear in your outputs will be used as columns (if they are enable `--meta-checks --meta-tags`)
+If you don't specify columns, all MetaChecks and all MetaTags that appear in your outputs will be used as columns (if they are enabled `--meta-checks --meta-tags`)

-For example you can enable MetaTags and add "Owner" and "Environment" as columns to your report using:
+For example, you can enable MetaTags and add "Owner" and "Environment" as columns to your report using:

 `./metahub --meta-tags --output-modes html --output-meta-tags-columns Owner Environment`